-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

-City break season is here: a time for wandering between museums, monuments and pavement cafes for a bite-sized slice of otherness.
-In the first few weeks of a new year, the UK’s off-white skies provide all the impetus needed for an escape, the drooling clouds low enough to press relentlessly on the spirits.
+City break season is here: a time for wandering between museums, monuments and pavement cafes for a bite-sized slice of otherness as leaden skies and colder temperatures descend on Britain.

 Unfortunately, there’s every chance that the most popular city-break destinations will offer more of the same shades of grey.
 Exploration is often tempered by downpours and a fierce wintry wind.
-You’ll obviously need to wrap up in Reykjavik or overdress in Oslo, but even seasonal city breaks such as Berlin, Venice and Paris can be punishingly chilly, with February average temperatures of around 1, 4 and 5.5 degrees respectively.
+You’ll obviously need to wrap up in Reykjavik or overdress in Oslo, but even seasonal city breaks such as Berlin, Venice and Paris can be punishingly chilly.

 But there are a handful of easy-to-reach cities where the sun almost always shines and temperatures are at least in the mid-teens, lending everything a beguiling golden glow that’s an instant, in-your-face balm for seasonal affective disorder (SAD).
 They come with the usual museums and monuments, but promise a little something extra, too: an empty sweep of sand, a lingering lunch at a rooftop restaurant or a sunset warm enough to watch without a winter jacket.